Are you interviewing for multiple jobs at the same time? You’re not the only one.

 Trying to pit one employer against another and start a bidding war for your services is not a good idea.
 It can backfire on you if you are not careful.
 You never know how your current employer may react.
 What if they say no and then the other job doesn’t work out?
 An offer of employment can fall through, and if an organization feels as though you are attempting to leverage them, they may opt to go with a different candidate, squandering your opportunity and potentially hurting your reputation.

 Choosing between multiple offers is a difficult decision.
 You want to make the best decision for your career.
 The decision you make will have a big impact on all parties involved, including the employers.
 As a professional courtesy, always communicate employment decisions via phone or in person.
-Avoid using text or email for declining an offer of employment, if possible.
+Avoid using text or email to decline an offer of employment, if possible.

 The best offer is not always the one with the highest salary, so don’t make your decision based on salary alone.
 Think about the larger picture.
 What does the employment offer in totality?
-Think about your role, responsibilities, company reputation, an opportunity for advancement, professional development, and long term career advancement.
-Choose the offer that gives you the best chance to succeed long term.
-Avoid making career decisions based on short term factors.
+Think about your role, responsibilities, company reputation, opportunity for advancement, professional development, and long-term career advancement.
+Choose the offer that gives you the best chance to succeed long-term.
+Avoid making career decisions based on short-term factors.

-Read More About Career Advancement – Advice From Toronto Recruiters
+Read More About Career Advice From Toronto Recruiters

 6 Tips to Successfully Manage Multiple Job Offers